 The Belo Medical Group has long grown from a 44-square meter clinic into 15 clinics across the country.
 While its retail arm continues to dominate the domestic market and is growing in markets in Southeast Asia, the Middle East, and parts of North America.

-Despite having built an empire, Dr. Belo still continues to do what she loves and does best – liposuction and talking about skincare on her social media platforms.
+Despite having built an empire, Dr. Belo still continues doing what she loves and does best – liposuction and skincare discussion on her social media platforms.

 Featured image from Vogue Hong Kong.